agonzalez27/Project1_KillerSquare/ReadMe.md

 If I have more time to make improvements, I will work on giving the TIE Fighter increasingly complex movement patterns across the board.

 ###Technologies Used
 To render and style the game board, I will use HTML and CSS.

-To move the Killer Square, track score, and track level, I will use Javascript.
+To move the Killer Square, track score, and track level, I will use Javascript, jQuery, and HTML Canvas.
 ###Approach Taken
+I began by first creating a skeleton of what I ultimately really wanted to accomplish which was a Star Wars themed TIE Fighter game.
+Once the skeleton was completed, I replaced the killer square with a TIE Fighter.
+I replaced the body background with a star wars image.
+Mike recommended that I add a high score board which tracked the score of every subsequent game.
+Finally I added music.

 ###Installation Instructions
+Visit https://github.com/agonzalez27/Project1_KillerSquare and download a zip file.
+Unzip the file, save on your computer, and open the index.html file in your favorite browser (Chrome highly recommended).

 ###Unsolved Problems
+I was able to create a starry background on canvas using three for loops.
+Ideally, the stars would move during game play to simulate space flight.

+I didn't quite ahve enough time to create lasers and and a shooting sound every time the mouse was clicked.

+###Known Bugs
+There are currently no known bugs.